The workings of SSL and TLS

 As you can see here, there are a couple of visual cues that you can see and each of these certifications is different.

-Domain Validation SSL certificates show that the domain is registered and the website is run by a site administrator.
+Domain Validation SSL certificates show that the domain is registered and a site administrator runs the website.
 This certificate can be validated by an email, DNS, or HTTP.

 These types of certificates are similar to getting a DV certificate but with an extra step.
-In this case, you will verify that you’re the owner of the website and also have to verify that you own an organization.
+In this case, you will verify that you're the website owner and have to verify that you own an organization.

 - The operational existence